kleenkanteen/E-Commerce-Desktop-Program/phase2/README.txt

 ---------Strategy Method---------

-    Class: MessageResponseFactory, all the classes that implements MessageResponse (inside frontend/messageReplyGUI).
-The strategy is how to response to the a type of message
+    Class: MessageResponseFactory, all the classes that implements MessageResponse (inside p3_frontend/messageReplyGUI).
+The strategy is how to response to the a type of message.

     MessageBuilder, which is not a builder or factory.
     The reason we did so is to encapsulate the message constructors, but due to the different parameters, it could not be made into a factory.

-    We did not use Factory design pattern because we didn't need the encapsulation that it provided.
-In our code the function usually needed to know the type of object handled because they had specific functions to call on them.

 ---------Dependency Injection---------
     Classes: UserManager, Message
     Injecting the constructor of the Message from the UserManager

                                             ----------------------------